izevaka/powersensor-home-assistant/README.md

 * Sensor power
 * Sensor battery voltage

 The sensor does not have voltage as it's not hard-wired into the circuit.
+However the sensor has its own battery voltage level.

 ## Set-up
 First of all, you need to figure out the IP and MAC addresses for your sensors.
 You can get these from the Powersensor app.